datawire/ambassador-docs/docs/cloud/latest/subscriptions/howtos/manage-my-subscriptions.md

 In user settings, go to the **Subscriptions** section.

-The subscription page allows you to see your current utilization of Ambassador Cloud and the limits of your plan.
-You can also access the details of your current payment and your payment history (for Teams Edition subscriber only).
-If you’re nearing any of the quota limits, you can also upgrade your subscription tier on this page - see the [upgrade your plan section](#upgrade-your-plan) on this page.
+The Subscription section of the Settings page shows your current utilization of Ambassador Cloud and the limits of your plan.
+Teams Edition subscribers can see their payment history here as well.
+If you’re nearing any of the quota limits, you can upgrade your subscription tier on this page.
+To learn more about the upgrade process, see the [upgrade your plan section](#upgrade-your-plan) below.

   <p align="center">
     <img src="../../../images/team-subscriptions.png" width="800"/>